alejosilvalau/TAave/README.md

 ## Summary

+Upgrading it to ETH2.0, deployed version may not work as expected at the moment!

 This project is a Defi app for yield farming, borrowing, and lending crypto assets.
 It is strongly inspired by the Aave protocol.
 It specifically allows you to:

 - `stakeTokens`: Add any approved token to the farming contract for yeild farming, collateral, or whatever you want to do.